 Composition of the jury

-• Mr Pierre CHARNET, Director of Research CNRS, Montpellier
+• Pierre CHARNET, CNRS Research Director, Montpellier

-• Mr Philippe LUCAS, Director of Research INRAE, Versailles
+• Mr Philippe LUCAS, Director of Research, INRAE, Versailles

 • Ms Valérie RAYMOND, Professor, University of Angers

-• Mr. Jean-Christophe SANDOZ, CNRS Research Director, Gif-sur-Yvette
+• Mr Jean-Christophe SANDOZ, CNRS Research Director, Gif-sur-Yvette

-• Mr Steeve THANY, Professor, University of Orléans
+• Steeve Thany, Professor, University of Orléans

 Summary of the manuscript